What are children's rights?

 Videos in Luxembourgish:

-• Video clip on children's rights, produced by the Ministry of Education, Children and Youth in collaboration with the directorate and students of Lënster Lycée International School (LLIS) on the occasion of the World Children's Day, celebrated each year on November 20
+- Video clip on children's rights, produced by the Ministry of Education, Children and Youth in collaboration with the directorate and students of Lënster Lycée International School (LLIS) on the occasion of the International Children's Day, celebrated each year on November 20

 Information in German: